Introduction

 Mild Soap and Warm Water

-- Rinse thoroughly; repeat if necessary.
+- Rinse thoroughly; repeat if needed for stubborn stains.

 Baking Soda Paste